jkoshy01/Plot.ly-Belly-Button-Biodiversity/README.md

-Update the chart whenever a new sample is selected.
+Update the chart whenever a new sample is set and change it.